zephyrcicd/tdengine-orm-boot-starter/README_EN.md

 ### Notes

-1. Ensure TDengine service is running and connection configuration is correct
+1. Ensure TDengine service is running and DataSource is configured correctly
-2. If multiple connection pools are introduced, one will be selected based on priority
-3. Advanced connection pool configurations can be overridden by custom DataSource Bean
+2. The framework depends on user-provided DataSource, make sure DataSource is properly configured
-4. This starter is compatible with Spring Boot's auto-configuration and won't cause conflicts
+3. This starter is compatible with Spring Boot's auto-configuration and won't cause conflicts

 ### Build Instructions